Fireball Cinnamon Whisky: History

 In 2013, it became one of the top ten most popular liquors, displacing Jose Cuervo tequila.
 In 2016, Bloomberg reported that with estimated sales of at least $150 million in 2015, the brand had overtaken Jägermeister in popularity to become the top-selling liqueur in the United States.

 The brand's label was designed by Ross Sutherland, who's also designed labels for Black Magic rum, Wheatley Vodka, and some other brands.

+In 2023, the brand debuted its first barrel-aged whiskey, called Dragon Reserve, releasing 618 bottles as a promotion for Father's Day.

 Serving

 Fireball is usually consumed as a "straight shot" or on the rocks.
 The Sazerac website says "the cinnamon flavor is often used for shooters but can add character to a mixed drink."

 There are, however, various cocktails that use Fireball as an ingredient, and the company has encouraged a variety of such cocktails through its official website and social media channels.
 They include "Cinna-Rita", "Fire Nut Ball", "Hot Cherry Fizz", "Red Apple Spice", and "Ring-of-Fire".
 Another is a blend of Irish coffee called "Fire Starter Coffee".
 An "Angry Balls" mixer is a combination of Angry Orchard cider and Fireball.

 Other concoctions made with Fireball include: